It’s high time we stopped calling working mothers ‘superwoman.’ The author says if working women are superwomen, then all other women are too!

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

-With a decade-and-a-half-long IT career, Rashmi switched to professional writing as
+After a decade-and-a-half long IT career, Rashmi switched to professional writing as

 Woman Or Superwoman?